-Where you wish to change the Conditional or Printing properties of a breakpoint without finding it in the source, choose the menu command Stepper > Edit Breakpoints....
+Where you wish to change the Conditional or Printing properties of a breakpoint without finding it in the source, choose Edit... from the Breakpoint Options menu or the menu command Stepper > Edit Breakpoints...
 Select a breakpoint in the Breakpoints list and click the Edit... button.
 Choose the Conditional or Printing tab as appropriate and proceed as described in 25.6.2 Conditional breakpoints and 25.6.3 Printing breakpoints.

-To visit the source code where a breakpoint was set, choose the menu command Stepper > Edit Breakpoints....
+To visit the source code where a breakpoint was set, choose Edit... from the Breakpoint Options menu or the menu command Stepper > Edit Breakpoints....
 Select a breakpoint in the Breakpoints list and click the Goto Source button.
 This cancels the dialog and then displays the source containing the breakpoint.